betaflight/betaflight/docs/Blackbox.md

 it should be reflashed with the [OpenLog Light firmware][] or the special [OpenLog Blackbox firmware][] (this needs to be version 2.0 or higher to allow configuration of baud rates).

 The Blackbox variant of the firmware ensures that the OpenLog is using the correct settings, and defaults to 115200 baud.
 If you are using a looptime of 2500 or smaller, you should set the baud rate to 250000 instead to eliminate dropped frames.
+OpenLog boards from some vendors ship pre-flashed with the OpenLog Light firmware.
+This will work, but the OpenLog Blackbox firmware will be less likely to have configuration issues (e.g. wrong baud rate), so it should be used if possible.

 You can find the Blackbox version of the OpenLog firmware [here](https://github.com/cleanflight/blackbox-firmware), along with instructions for installing it onto your OpenLog.